vdclab/vdclab-wiki/OmniPathDB.md

 ## Ease of use

-Not an easy tool to use, will require lots of work from the user to understand.
+Not an easy tool to use, requires a lot of work from the user to understand.

 ## Help